vanvalenlab/deepcell-label/CONTRIBUTING.md

     changes to lower the maintenance cost.
 *   Bug fixes also generally require unit tests, because the presence of bugs usually indicates insufficient test coverage.
-*   When you contribute a new feature to Caliban, the maintenance burden is (by default) transferred to the Caliban team.
+*   When you contribute a new feature to DeepCell Label, the maintenance burden is (by default) transferred to the DeepCell Label team.
 This means that the benefit of the contribution must be compared against the cost of maintaining the feature.
 *   As every PR requires CI/CD testing, we discourage